runtimeverification/javamop/docs/Usage.md

 ##Troubleshooting

-Here we gathered some problems that you might encounter while JavaMOP, along with instructions on how to solve them.
+Here we gathered some problems that you might encounter while using JavaMOP, along with instructions on how to solve them.

 ### I get "Code size too big" error when using AspecJ Compiler, what should I do?